Advanced Search

 (Hybrid Bolivian Sage) This naturally occurring hybrid is a Bolivian native related to S. orbignaei and S. haenkei.
 Prettier than its parents, it has large, profuse, long-blooming flowers that are dark pink.

-(Patio Sky Blue Gentian Sage) Patio Sky Blue is a handsome, dwarf variety of Salvia patens from Holland.
-It loves partial shade and is perfect for containers.
-The sky-blue flowers are larger than those of other Gentian Sages.
+(Patio Deep Blue Gentian Sage) Patio Deep Blue is a handsome, dwarf variety of Salvia patens from Holland.
+It loves partial shade and has dusky, deep blue flowers that are larger than those of other Gentian Sages.

 (Hadspen Roseleaf Sage) If you plant this sage in a mild-climate area where hummingbirds overwinter, you'll likely find hummers zinging back and forth among its magenta pink blossoms from fall through spring.